 An example will help you understand the deception of spec sheet lumens.
 Suppose we have an LED from a bin with a typical 40% spread - 180 lumens to 300 lumens.
 The average will be 240 lumens.
 The "up to" will be 300 lumens.
 And that is before we have taken losses from the optical system into consideration.
 In the end, you can end up with a 200 lumen flashlight being marketed as a 300 lumen flashlight.
 But wait, the deception gets worse.

 A better way to rate flashlights is to measure the light output after it has passed through the optical system and once the LED has had a chance to warm up.
 This is sometimes referred to as out-the-front (OTF) lumens.
 This is the method prescribed by the ANSI FL-1 standard.
-Unfortunately, the ANSI FL-1 standard allow you to perform the testing on 3 "representative" lights, which does not take care of the unit-to-unit variations between individual LEDs within the same bin.
-Two flashlights with the same lumen rating can still produce easily visible differences in output.
+Unfortunately, the ANSI FL-1 standard allows you to perform the testing on 3 "representative" lights, which does not take care of the unit-to-unit variations between individual LEDs within the same bin.
+Two flashlights with the same lumen rating can still produce easily visible differences in output and be compliant.

 HDS Systems is the only manufacturer to go the final step and calibrate each flashlight.
 We measure the output of each flashlight after it is completely assembled and adjust the output to produce the specified lumen output.
 This method allows the LED to warm up to operating temperature as part of the measurement process so the flashlight's true lumen output can be measured and adjusted under representative operating conditions.
 Thus, our 250 lumen flashlight can be counted on to actually produce 250 lumens.